To instruct Kate please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

-Acting for engineer in claim arising out of alleged defective construction of student accommodation blocks at an English university.
+Acting for engineers in claim arising out of alleged defective construction of student accommodation blocks at an English university.

-Acting for engineer in claim arising out of alleged defective design of air conditioning system at commercial premises in London.
+Acting for engineers in claim arising out of alleged defective design of air conditioning system at commercial premises in London.

 Acting for individual in application for summary enforcement of an adjudication decision.